YQ157/UniGaze/MAE/README.md

 # Masked Autoencoder Pre-training on Normalized Facial Datasets

-This repo extends the original **MAE** implementation to large-scale, pose-normalized face images.
+This repo modifies the original **MAE** implementation to large-scale, normalized face images.
 Only the _dataset_ and _dataloader_ logic have been changed; all MAE core code and hyper-parameters remain intact.